oracle/rwloadsim/docs/DATABASE.md

 The following lists some examples with explanation.

-Declare a database called testdeafult, that will have a connection established in the main threads and all threads, and which will be used by default when no at database is used:
+Declare a database called testdefault, that will have a connection established in the main threads and all threads, and which will be used by default when no at database is used:
 ```